Bootstrap regularity for integro-differential operators and its application to nonlocal minimal surfaces: Abstract

 \section{Abstract}

-We prove that $C^{1,\alpha}$ $s$-minimal surfaces are automatically $C^\infty$.
+We prove that $C^{1,\alpha}$ $s$-minimal surfaces are of class $C^\infty$.
 For this, we develop a new bootstrap regularity theory for solutions of integro-differential equations of very general type, which we believe is of independent interest.